carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Instead of derferencing the iterator and then taking the address of the result, you can simply assign the iterator to the proper pointer type and you get the dereference and address-of operation as a result of the assignment (behind the scenes, this is a result of overloading casting mechanisms).
-Thus the last line of the last example,
+Thus the second line of the last example,

 .. code-block:: c++